makrai/notes/butt09-case-in-lfg.md

     when it appears on direct objects, it signals specificity
     * Again, there is a combination of syntactic (direct objects only) and semantic factors (specificity)
-    * can also appear on subjects (19b) and on indirect objects, as in (23).
-      (23) nadya=ne bılli=ko dud di-ya hE
+    * can also appear on subjects (19b) and on indirect objects, as in (23) (23) nadya=ne bılli=ko dud di-ya hE
            Nadya.F=Erg cat.F.Sg=Dat milk.M.Nom give-Perf.M.Sg be.Pres.3.Sg
            ‘Nadya has given milk to the cat.’
-      * dative is associated with a more or less abstract goal.
+      * dative is associated with a more or less abstract goal
       * In experiencer constructions as in (19b) or (24a–c),
-        the experiencer can be thought of as an abstract goal (Landau 2002).
-(24) a. nadya=ko skul ja-na pAr.-a
+        the experiencer can be thought of as an abstract goal (Landau 2002) (24) a. nadya=ko skul ja-na pAr.-a
      Nadya.F.Sg=Dat school.F.Sg.Obl go-Inf.M.Sg fall-Perf.M.Sg
      ‘Nadya had to go to school.’